maronglamin/marketplus/docs/README.md

-# SNAP Application Documentation
+# SNAPlication Documentation

 ## Overview
-This documentation provides comprehensive information about the SNAP Application, covering its architecture, functionality, and business aspects.
+This documentation provides comprehensive information about the SNAPlication, covering its architecture, functionality, and business aspects.
 The documentation is organized into four main sections:

 1. [Architecture Documentation](ARCHITECTURE.md)
 2. [Functional Documentation](FUNCTIONAL.md)